 Place as many bulbs as you can in the pots without them touching each other or the sides of the pot – crowding them in gives a better show of flowers.
 Add enough potting mix over the bulbs so they are sticking out of the soil about halfway.
 Water the pots well.

-The planted pots then need to be chilled for 12-17 weeks at 40-50°F. You can just place them in a refrigerator, but some people have good results keeping them in an unheated garage or a cold frame, as long as the temperature doesn’t drop below 20°F. But too much freezing and thawing will cause the bulbs to rot, so the consistent temperatures in a refrigerator ensures success.
-Check the pots periodically and water as necessary to keep the soil moist, but not wet.
+The planted pots then need to be chilled for 12-17 weeks at 40-50°F. You can just place them in a refrigerator but some people have good results keeping them in an unheated garage or a cold frame as long as the temperature doesn’t drop below 20°F. Too much freezing and thawing will cause the bulbs to rot, so the consistent temperatures in a refrigerator ensures success.
+Check the pots periodically and water as necessary to keep the soil moist but not wet.
 If you’re using a refrigerator, you can cover the pots with an open plastic bag, which reduces the need for frequent watering.
-I’ve also had good results with placing the well-watered pots in a closed plastic bag that wasn’t opened again until I took the pots out – the soil surface and bulb tops were covered with ugly-looking, but harmless, mold that disappeared within days and the plants bloomed perfectly.
 If you’re potting bulbs on more than one date, label the pots so you know when to take each out.

 Two to four weeks before you want them to bloom, take the pots out of the refrigerator and move them to a warm spot in indirect light for a few days.

-Then when the sprouts have greened up, transfer the pots to the sunniest window you have, and continue to water as necessary.
-In early spring containers can be moved outdoors as long as the weather is not too cold, but the plants need to be acclimated to the change of conditions if they are near to or are already blooming.
+When the sprouts have greened up, transfer the pots to the sunniest window you have and continue to water as necessary.
+In early spring, containers can be moved outdoors as long as the weather is not too cold but the plants need to be acclimated to the change of conditions if they are near to or are already blooming.
 Forced bulbs can be combined with other cold tolerant plants such as lettuce or pansies.